ugroh/markdown/README.md

 When the file `markdown.ins` is interpreted using a Unicode-aware TeX engine, such as XeTeX (`xetex markdown.ins`) or LuaTeX (`luatex markdown.ins`), several files are produced from the `markdown.dtx` document.
+The `make base` command is provided by `Makefile` for convenience.
 In `markdown.dtx`, the boundaries between the produced files are marked up using an XML-like syntax provided by the [DocStrip][] plain TeX package.

 Running the [LaTeXMK][] tool on the `markdown.dtx` file (`latexmk markdown.dtx`) after the Markdown package has been [installed][install] typesets the documentation.
+The `make markdown.pdf` command is provided by `Makefile` for convenience.
 In `markdown.dtx`, the documentation is placed inside TeX comments and marked up using the [ltxdockit][] LaTeX document class.
 Support for typesetting the documentation is provided by the [doc][] LaTeX package.